fimietta/conference-workshop/README.md

 The component logic is simple: it is just an input field and a buy button.
 When the user clicks on buy, an action is triggered and a simple alert message is shown.

+Actions in Ember are used to handle user interactions.
+An action can be added on a template by using the helper {{action 'actionName' [param1, paramN]}}
+The default dom triggered event is click.

 Open `/app/templates/components/buy-ticket.hbs`:

 ```html